-The projected demands for 2019/2020 were determined in consultation with the municipality and it was agreed that the demand would increase to 65 M&/day for the short-term forecast.
 It is envisaged that growth in housing development will be experienced in the Mid Illovo area over the next two years and this will increase the demand in this area.
-Additionally, UMDM is planning to improve the level of service in the Greater Richmond area to yard connections and plan to install waterborne sewerage systems in this area.
-This project will start at the beginning of the 2020/2021 financial year.
+Additionally, UMDM is planning to improve the level of service in the Greater Richmond area to house connections and plan to install waterborne sewerage systems in this area.
+This project will start at the beginning of the 2022/2023 financial year.

-An increase in housing development in the Lion Park/Manyavu area is also planned towards the end of the 2019/20 financial year and is likely to extend over the next 3 years.
-Uncontrolled building regulations have also resulted in high growth in the Vulindlela area and a high increase in water demand is foreseen in this area over the next 4 years.
+An increase in housing development in the Lion Park/Manyavu area is also planned towards the end of the 2022/23 financial year and is likely to extend over the next 5 years.
+Uncontrolled building regulations have also resulted in high growth in the Vulindlela area and a high increase in water demand is foreseen in this area over the next 5 years due to the inefficient use of water.